-To raise awareness on its programme, EU4Energy has chosen the education of youth as the focus of its visibility campaigns and communication activities.
-EU4Energy campaigns concentrate on transferring knowledge and experience built by the programme’s experts to younger generations through various activities, channels and materials.
+To raise awareness of its programme, EU4Energy has chosen the education of youth of its programme; EU4Energy has youth education selected as the focus of its visibility campaigns and communication activities.
+EU4Energy campaigns and channels, sharing the knowledge and experience created by the programme’s experts with younger generations through multiple activities, channels, and materials.

 Since 2021, the campaigns have mostly reached out to students – from school to university – through age-relevant comic books on energy efficiency and energy saving and the organisation of an annual educational event, the Autumn Digital EU4Energy Week for EaP Universities.

 Most of these communication activities are meant to continue until the end of the programme in 2024.

 Regional Training for High-level Officials of the Energy Sector

 The Council of European Energy Regulators (CEER), on behalf of the European Union’s EU4Energy Phase II Programme – Promoting the Clean Energy Transition in the Eastern Partnership Countries, has held high-level energy professionals on March 13-14, 2023, to Brussels for a capacity-strengthening course that focused on the clean energy transition.
 Over the two-day training, energy regulators and policymakers from relevant ministries learned and exchanged views about new challenges in implementing the Clean Energy for All Europeans Package.
 They explored ways to accelerate cooperation within the region, including by promoting the approximation of national legislations of EaP countries with European Union (EU) requirements.

 The training sessions allowed for a detailed analysis of factors influencing public and regulatory policy debate.
 Participants also discussed how to adapt regulatory frameworks to changes in the sector while maintaining investment certainty.